The Human Truth Foundation

 q=76.

-In terms of its score on the Green Future Index, France comes 9th-best in the world.
+When it comes to its score on the Green Future Index, France is 9th-best in the world.
 The 2023 edition noted that France's nuclear contribution to its energy sector was the highest in the world, helping it avoid harmful carbon emissions21

 The Green Futures Index (GFI) has been running since 2021, and looks at 23 data sets for over 70 countries, with a focus on effectiveness, policy and planning 'for a low carbon future.
 It is complementary to existing goals and frameworks for sustainable development'.
 Datasets include qualitative appraisals and quantitative measurements on carbon emissions across multiple sectors, renewable and nuclear energy, recycling capabilities, green technologies used in building and construction, transport, scientific and industrial green innovations and patent quantities, climate action and climate policies.
 Each country is then ranked by their final score.21.